padogrid/padogrid/padogrid-deployment/src/main/resources/geode/apps/padodesktop/README.md

 ./destop
 ```

 From the login prompt, enter the Pado locator(s) and any user name.
 Password is not required.
+App ID should always be `sys` which allows full access to Pado/PadoLite.

 ![PadoDesktop Login](images/padodesktop-login.png)